 As a patient, the best way to approach the pelvic exam is as a routine examination that happens to take place in the gynecologic area.
 It should be no more embarrassing than your annual overall physical checkup, and the steps involved are no more difficult than having your blood pressure recorded.

-Before beginning the pelvic exam, you and your physician will discuss your particular requirements as a patient: Are you planning to be married?
+Before beginning the pelvic exam, you and your health care provider will discuss your particular requirements as a patient: Are you planning to be married?
 About to start on a birth control pill?
 Do you have a history of vaginal infection?
 All of these factors will be taken into consideration.

 The examination usually involves two steps:

-Inserting the Speculum: A speculum is an instrument which enlarges the vaginal opening and spreads the vaginal walls so that your physician can "see what is going on" inside the vagina.
-Your doctor will carefully insert the speculum into the vaginal entrance with one hand, while using the other hand to gently spread the labia.
+Inserting the Speculum: A speculum is an instrument which enlarges the vaginal opening and spreads the vaginal walls so that your health care provider can "see what is going on" inside the vagina.
+Your health care provider will carefully insert the speculum into the vaginal entrance with one hand, while using the other hand to gently spread the labia.
 The type or size of the speculum depends on whether the patient is a virgin, has had children or is post-menopausal.
 To avoid discomfort, the speculum is inserted slowly and at an angle.
-But if you feel any distress--which is extremely rare--your doctor will adjust the speculum to make you feel more comfortable.
+But if you feel any distress--which is extremely rare--your health care provider will adjust the speculum to make you feel more comfortable.

 Inspecting the Cervix: As it is gradually rotated, the speculum can be opened to expose the cervix--the "neck" of the lower uterus that connects it with the vagina.
 Again, this is done with very little discomfort to the patient.
-By manipulating the speculum, the doctor obtains a clear view of the cervix and can examine it for cysts, tears or other abnormalities.
+By manipulating the speculum, the health care provider obtains a clear view of the cervix and can examine it for cysts, tears or other abnormalities.

 The Pap Smear: Named for its developer, Dr. George N. Papanicolau, the Pap test is a simple procedure which detects precancerous cells.
 In other words, the Pap test can warn of cancer even before clinical signs of disease are apparent.